Chloë Swinton

 Types of Ambiguous Loss

-There are many types of ambiguous loss.
-Perhaps you can identify with one of the circumstances below:
+There are many types of ambiguous loss and associated kinds of grief.
+You will find more information on the Ambiguous Loss UK website.
+Perhaps you can identify with one or more of the circumstances below:

 • Does someone close to you have Alzheimer’s disease or dementia?